ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 ### 6. Streaming APIs by default

 The file system APIs will be streaming by default.
 Due to the way we store and retrieve data it makes sense for our API methods to stream content when retrieving it locally or over the network.
-Buffering APIs can cause OOM issues, give no feedback to the user on progress and they can be trivially wrapped to collect all items in order to achieve the same effect.
+Buffering APIs can cause OOM issues, give no feedback to the user on progress and they can be trivially wrapped to collect all items in order to achieve the same effect as a buffering API.

 Streaming APIs will use a language native / standard library feature that is supported in all runtimes that IPFS is actively targeting.
 This prevents bloat and by only supporting one streaming mechanism it reduces API surface area.

 #### 6.1 Abortable and with default inactivity timeout

 Sometimes content is simply unavailable or the user has second thoughts about downloading a 500GB file.
 The file APIs will be abortable and will abort automatically after a resaonable period of inactivity.
 Aborting will be threaded through subsystems so that resources can be cleaned up correctly.
-All file system APIs will have a `--timeout` option.
+All file system APIs will have a new `--timeout` option to achieve this.